 - 2 tbs. flour and 2 tbs. grated Parmigiano mixed together

 - 1 pint milk

-Soften the dried cod by beating it with a mallet, and then place it in water for at least 3 days.
-When ready, prepare in the following way: make a soffritto with the onions and garlic browned in 2 tbs. olive oil.
-Add the anchovies and parsley and cook on low flame for 5 more mins.
+Soften the dried cod by beating it with a mallet, and then place it in water for at least three days.
+When ready, prepare in the following way: make a soffritto with the onions and garlic browned in 2 tbs.
+Olive oil.
+Add the anchovies and parsley and cook on low flame for five more mins.
 Remove from heat and set aside.

 Baccala alla Vicentina is better if left to sit for a day after cooking and then re-heated.

-In Veneto dried cod is called salt cod (baccala), thus creating some confusion as to what type of fish to use.
-In this recipe, dried cod must be used.
+In Veneto, dried cod is called salt cod (Baccalà), thus creating some confusion about what type of fish to use.
+In this recipe, you must use dried cod.